sandhawke/talk-20170530-progress/PITCHME.md

 1. the tech is too complicated (for mass adoption)
 2. weak user value proposition (for mass adoption)
 3. weak host motivation (for mass adoption)
-4. lack of decentralized extensibility
+4. not welcoming of decentralized extensibility
-    - only core team gets to have fun as coders
+    - only core team gets to have fun/impact as coders
     - no room for 3rd party apps / vendors

 All important, but extra focus on #4